Devopness documentation authoring guidelines

 • Explain the result before long detail

-5) LLM-friendly format
+6) LLM-friendly format

-• Keep sections predictable and clear
+• Keep sections predictable and clear.
+Agents and RAG chunk by H2 headings.

 • Keep sentences short and direct